Video Transcript

 - Your church or another religious organization

-- Participation in events, like a local speech competition
+- Participation in events, such as a local speech competition

-To get a head start, consider applying for scholarships even before you apply for college.
-And when you're enrolled in college, you can continue searching for and landing additional scholarships.
+To get started early, consider applying for scholarships before you apply to college.
+After you enroll, you can continue to search for and apply for additional opportunities.

 Sources